 This one goes back to planning too.
 Stagger your planting so that you don’t have all your vegetables ready for harvest at the same time.
 Even if you have a small garden that’s a lot of eating and preserving to not let things go to waste.
 Determine when your harvest will occur by looking at the seed packet and make sure you have staggered harvest times.

 11. Josh’s Additional Comments

 There are also many different methods of gardening.
-Each of the different methods have their own advantages.
+Each of the different methods has their own advantages.
 Some are better at incorporating compost into your garden while others are better if you have a limited amount of space.
 Keyhole gardening and Lasagna gardening are both great methods if you want to better incorporate compost into your garden.
 Lasagna gardening involves layering brown material and green material and letting it compost before you plant your crops.
-With keyhole gardening you have the compost pile in the middle of a raised bed with a slit cut out for walking.
+With keyhole gardening, you have the compost pile in the middle of a raised bed with a slit cut out for walking.
 If you have a limited amount of space then you might consider hydroponics or container gardening.
 Hydroponics is growing without soil.
-The plants sit in a grow medium with their root suspended in water.
-With this method you can control the nutrients that the plants get and it can be done indoors.
+The plants sit in a growing medium with their root suspended in water.
+With this method, you can control the nutrients that the plants get and it can be done indoors.
 Container gardening is just planting pots.
 If you live in an apartment this is a good way for you to still be able to grow some tomatoes or other crops.

 Don’t forget to check out our Gardening Planner.
 It’s a 108-page planner that helps your plan garden.
 It also helps you keep track of things like amending the soil, planting seedlings, watering, fertilizer, pest control, and your harvest.
 It comes with two bonuses so be sure to click here to check it out.